imagej/imagej.github.io/_pages/news/2009-04-19_-_First_release_candidate_of_Fiji_Dresden-2009.md

 18. updated the AnalyzeSkeleton plugin (thanks Ignacio Arganda Carreras)
 19. added the Time Stamper plugin (thanks Daniel James White)
 20. added the Auto Threshold plugin (thanks Gabriel Landini)
-21. if you drop a .java file into the plugins/ directory and call {% include bc content='Plugins | Scripting | Refresh Javas'%}, it will be added to the Plugins menu and be compiled transparently upon being called.
+21. if you drop a .java file into the plugins/ directory and call {% include bc path='Plugins | Scripting | Refresh Javas'%}, it will be added to the Plugins menu and be compiled transparently upon being called.
 22. added scripting examples showing how to interact with the mouse and add Java listeners written in the scripting language
 23. added the Arrow plugin
 24. added the Stack Manipulation plugin (thanks Jean-Yves Tinevez)